 On March 1, 1956, 352 Commonwealth was acquired from Bessie Sisson by Mrs. Marion B. (Oostdyke) White, the former wife of Orrin Francis Barham Wnite.
 Prior to their divorce in the early 1950s, they had lived in Belmont.
 He was a singer on the radio.

 Marion White lived at 352 Commonwealth and also used it for two businesses: Luzier’s Cosmetics and Luzier’s Electrolysis.
 The legal occupancy of the property remained a single-family dwelling.

 Marion White continued to live at 352 Commonwealth until her death in May of 1987.

-In December of 1987, Joanna Gleason, trustee of the D & B Real Estate Trust, purchased 352 Commonwealth from the estate of Marion B. White.
+On December 15, 1987, 352 Commonwealth was purchased from Marion White’s estate by Joanna Gleason, trustee of the D & B Real Estate Trust.
 On the same day, she converted the property into eight condominium units, the 352 Commonwealth Condominium.

-In February of 1988, the B & D Real Estate Trust filed for (and subsequently received) permission to convert the property from a single-family dwelling into four apartments.
-In August of 1988, the B & D Real Estate Trust filed an amended master deed reducing the number of condominiums to four.
+In February of 1988, the D & B Real Estate Trust filed for (and subsequently received) permission to convert the property from a single-family dwelling into four apartments, and in August of 1988, the D & B Real Estate Trust filed an amended master deed reducing the number of units from eight to four.